-Irish chat king Graham Norton has announced that he has completed his new novel Home Stretch.
+Irish chat king Graham Norton has taken a serious turn with his new novel, Home Stretch.

-The presenter was delighted to have finally completed his lastest work, and took to social media to share the news with his fans.
+The presenter was delighted to have finally completed his latest work, and took to social media to share the news with his fans.

 Norton posted: “Now what do I do? #lockdown #newbook #homestretch.”